-It’s all part of the Good in the Hood campaign, an initiative designed to give locals the opportunity to decide what groups in their community need support.
-Every Z station in New Zealand has $4,000 to give away to neighbourhood groups and charities, and rather than some bigwig in an office dolling out the cash, it’s everyday people deciding what causes matter the most to them.
+It’s all part of the Good in the Hood campaign, an initiative designed to give locals the opportunity to decide which groups in their community they want to support.
+Every Z station in New Zealand has $4,000 to give away to neighbourhood groups and charities, and rather than some bigwig in an office dolling out the cash, it's everyday people deciding what causes matter the most to them.

 You helped give away $811,249 in 2017.
 That money came from all over the country, from Z Kaitaia at the top of the North Island right down to Z Dee St in Invercargill.
 The charities that benefitted ranged from big national organisations like Look Good Feel Better, to small local groups like Canterbury’s Kimihia Adventure Programme Trust.

 All up, 561 charities received donations through Good in the Hood this year — the most since 2013 and eight more than received donations last year.
 The average amount each charity received in was $1,446, although the exact amount varied massively depending on how you and others in your community voted.